CoRe-GS: Coarse-to-Refined Gaussian Splatting with Semantic Object Focus

 \subsection{Applied Editable Radiance Fields}

 Adding semantic segmentation to the radiance field representation provides the opportunity to later edit the explicit \ac{gs} scene representation.
-Semantic \ac{gs} approaches \cite{lyu_gaga_2024,ye_gaussian_2024,schieber_semantics-controlled_2024} demonstrate this ability in a post-processing step.
+Semantic \ac{gs} approaches \cite{lyu_gaga_2024,ye_gaussian_2024,schieber_semantics_controlled_2024} demonstrate this ability in a post-processing step.
 Others directly integrate it into robotic applications \cite{ji_graspsplats_2024,li_object-aware_2024}.
 Li et al. \cite{li_object-aware_2024} added semantics for robotic manipulation for a limited number of views.
 They address language-guided grasping.
 Another grasping solution is proposed by Ji et al. \cite{ji_graspsplats_2024}.
 They leverage \ac{gs}, MobileSAM, and CLIP to propose potential object grasp positions building upon \cite{qiu2024feature}.
 Instead of grasping, several works address drone-based navigation \cite{chen2025splat}, building upon \ac{gs} \cite{kerbl_3d_2023}, and COLMAP, leveraging semantic cues for navigation building upon e.g. CLIP.